etiennestuder/gradle-jooq-plugin/README.md

 # Overview
 [Gradle](http://www.gradle.org) plugin that integrates [jOOQ](http://www.jooq.org).
-The plugin adds a task for each source set to generate the jOOQ sources from a given database schema.
+For each source set, the plugin adds a task to generate the jOOQ Java sources from a given database schema.
-The tasks fully participate in the Gradle uptodate checks.
+The schema generation tasks fully participate in the Gradle uptodate checks.

 # Usage
 To use the plugin, configure your `build.gradle` script and add the plugin: